Get Advice

 For those who are underpaid, are having issues with maternity or paternity leave or have been discriminated against in the workplace.
 See also our Discrimination Law Clinic.

-For all civil law matters (everything not above and not criminal) such as consumer rights and contract disputes, NCLS has some limited capacity to provide advice.
+For all civil law matters (everything not above and not criminal) such as consumer rights, housing and contract disputes, NCLS has some limited capacity to provide advice.
 (Note that the Law Clinic has a separate civil mediation service suitable for most civil disputes.)

 Shelter is a charity that provides help for housing problems and homelessness, including repossession, eviction, repairs, tenancy deposits, and council help.
 They provide online, phone, and face-to-face advice and representation and their website is excellent.